B.S. in Early Childhood Education (Birth to Grade 2)

-This four-year initial teaching certification program prepares you to nurture and teach infants, toddlers and preschoolers and children in primary grade settings (kindergarten through second grade).
-The Early Childhood Program offers you the opportunity to contribute to a strong foundation during a child’s formative years.
+This four-year initial teaching certification program prepares candidates to nurture and teach infants, toddlers and preschoolers and children in primary grade settings (kindergarten through second grade).
+The 120-credit Early Childhood Program offers candidates the opportunity to contribute to a strong foundation during a child's formative years.

-Through civic engagement and field practica at day care centers, camps, pre-schools and public and private schools, teacher candidates are challenged to pursue an in-depth inquiry of questions such as “How do children learn?”; “How do early childhood learning environments support children’s investigations?”; and “In what ways do teachers generate and shape curriculum to reflect the questions and interests of young children?”
-As part of the transformative experience of becoming teachers, Early Childhood majors conceptualize ways to create contexts that honor diversity, encourage invention and inquiry, and create opportunities to teach to individual differences.
+Through civic engagement and field practice at child care centers, camps, pre-schools and public and private schools, teacher candidates are challenged to pursue an in-depth inquiry of questions such as "How do children learn?"; "How do early childhood learning environments support children's investigations?" and "In what ways do teachers generate and shape curriculum to reflect the questions and interests of young children?"
+As part of the transformative experience of becoming teachers, Early Childhood teacher candidates conceptualize ways to create contexts that foster learners' curiosity, honor diversity, and support multi-modal learning.

 Undergraduates seeking teacher certification in Early Childhood Education (Birth to Grade 2) must select a Liberal Arts and Sciences concentration from one of the following areas of study: